OpenZeppelin/openzeppelin-contracts/.changeset/nervous-eyes-teach.md

 'openzeppelin-solidity': minor
 ---

-`Create2`: Capture and Utilization of returndata from failed deployment
+`Create2`: Bubbles up returndata from a deployed contract that reverted during construction.